SPC Elliott Smith

 Once transferred back to the United States, Elliott quickly began physical therapy at Walter Reed Medical Center.
 After eight months of hard work, Elliott reached his goal of walking on a prosthetic without a cane.

 Because of his busy schedule, Elliott believes a specially adapted custom Homes For Our Troops home will be beneficial.
 The special adaptations will alleviate much of the daily stress Elliott experiences.
 In his current home, there are several steps leading up to the front door making it difficult to walk on his prosthetic and use his wheelchair.
-A single-level HFOT home with automatic doors will eliminate this issue.
+A single-level HFOT home with automatic doors will mitigate this issue.
 He is also looking forward to having a roll-in shower, as he does not feel safe using the grab bars he has in his current bathroom.